Ashwin-1709/advent-of-code-2024/README.md

 - Instead of two options, we now have three options for each operator.
 Brute force can be done with time complexity $O(3^{n})$.
 #### Day 8
 - For each cell, we can check if it can be an antinode with respect to any antenna.
 Checking if a cell is in same direction with two antennas, we can use dot product and check if the two antennas and the cell form a collinear line.
+#### Day 9
+Simulate the process by maintaining blocks of info containing number of files, number of spaces and id of block.